-- Any significant non-natural barriers to fish movement or migration.
-Note: conditions resulting from the reasonable operation of dams in existence since July 1, 1971, are considered natural (75-5-306 MCA). - Chronic de-watering of a considerable section of a waterbody.
+- The presence of significant non-natural barriers to fish movement or migration.
+Note: conditions resulting from the reasonable operation of dams in existence since July 1, 1971, are considered natural (75-5-306 MCA). - Chronic de-watering of a considerable section of the waterbody.

-Overwhelming evidence also can establish that a waterbody is fully supported (e.g. direct rigorous measurement of the biological communities indicates that aquatic life use is fully supported).
+It should be noted that overwhelming evidence can establish that a waterbody is fully supported (e.g. direct rigorous measurement of the biological community indicates that aquatic life use is fully supported).